 Set at the equator and popularly known as the "Pearl of Africa", Uganda is bordered on the east by Kenya, on the north by South Sudan, on the west by the Democratic Republic of the Congo, on the southwest by Rwanda, and on the south by Tanzania.
 It is made up of four regions (central, eastern, northern and western) on an area of 236,580 sq km.

 Uganda has long been a cultural melting pot, as evidenced by the existence of more than 30 different indigenous languages belonging to five distinct linguistic groups, and an equally diverse cultural mosaic of music, art and handicrafts.
-The country boasts a temperate climate, even though a bulk of its area is in the tropics with varying temperatures of 16 - 26°C (April - November), and over 30°C during warmer seasons (December - March).
+The country boasts a wonderful temperate climate and the vast majority of it is green all the year round.